MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ns-dxgiddi-dxgi1_2_ddi_base_functions.md

-#### - pfnCheckMultiPlaneOverlaySupport
+#### - pfnGetMultiPlaneOverlayCaps

-A pointer to the driver's <a href="https://msdn.microsoft.com/9062BB6D-7B52-42B0-83D9-A101299C0B12">pfnCheckMultiPlaneOverlaySupport (DXGI)</a> function.
+A pointer to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/dn265493">pfnGetMultiPlaneOverlayCaps</a> function.
 Supported starting with Windows 8.1.

 #### - pfnGetMultiPlaneOverlayFilterRange